BenjaminVanRyseghem/isaac/README.md

 Copyright © 2014 Benjamin Van Ryseghem

-Distributed under the General Public License (GPL) v3.0.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
 See LICENSE for more information about the licensing of this project.